Peer to peer lending is a way to loan money to borrowers using an online platform.

 For basic rate taxpayers, your PSA is £1,000, and for higher rate taxpayers, it's £500.

 You're not charged tax automatically though.
-You'll have to declare your peer to peer earnings on a self assessment tax form.
+You'll have to declare your peer to peer earnings on a self assessment tax return form.

 Yes, you can invest in peer to peer using your tax free ISA allowance using an innovative finance ISA.